How householding can help advisors strengthen client relationships

 Householding drives better outcomes for investors and advisors alike.
 Advisors who have not yet embraced householding are missing a major opportunity to work more efficiently, improve their clients’ experiences and ultimately build stronger relationships.

-A technology platform like our RedBlack solution that offers asset location, tax-loss harvesting, and household-level rebalancing can help advisors make the shift.
+A technology platform like our intelliflo redblack solution that offers asset location, tax-loss harvesting, and household-level rebalancing can help advisors make the shift.
 Coordinated, multi-account household management is feasible only with rebalancing and trading capabilities that remain in sync with clients’ risk profiles and tax requirements, while also providing personalization and scalability.